General

 How can I reset my password?

-- The user name and password can be obtained by clicking on “Forgot password?”, and following the steps.
+- The username and password can be obtained by clicking on “Forgot password?”, and following the steps.

 - The password of an individual account or a firm account can be reset by logging into the account and clicking on the “Edit” button below the account holder’s name.
 The special settings page will then be opened.